thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 In the React Developer Tools, both components are named `<App />` because their component class is stored in an indentifier named `App`.
 Remember, Babel automatically sets the value of the `displayName` property to the indentifier where the component class is stored.
 The React Developer Tools use this property when determining the name of a component.

-### Exercise

-Navigate your browser to [Codecademy's landing page](https://www.codecademy.com/) and open up the React Developer Tools.
-What changes can you make to the application's props and state values that will cause the browser window to render a different DOM?

-### Exercise

-Find another React application from this list of [sites using React](https://github.com/facebook/react/wiki/Sites-Using-React).
-What else you can uncover with your new x-ray vision?

 ## Summary

 In this chapter, you were exposed to the fundamentals of React JSX—an HTML-like syntax for creating `ReactElement` objects.
-In addition, you practiced writing React JSX and transpiling it into JavaScript using Babel, a popular JavaScript transpiler.
-At this point, you're well on your way to writing larger, more sophisticated React applications.

-In this chapter, you were exposed to the fundamentals of the React Developer Tools.
-You got to practice inspecting and editing both personal and production React applications.
+You practiced writing React JSX and transpiling it into JavaScript with a transpiler and a build tool.
+Additionally, you were exposed to the fundamentals of the React Developer Tools.
+You also practiced inspecting and debugging user interfaces written in React JSX.
 At this point, you're ready to write more sophisticated React applications.

 ## Assignment